 OSLA State Literacy Conference – Receive discounted registration fees and early bird notification on professional learning events featuring national literacy experts, authors, and small group presentations offering practical classroom strategies

 Teachers As Readers Book Groups - Local council sponsored book clubs that focus on literacy topics

-Literacy Grants – OSLA provides grants for classroom literacy projects
+Literacy Grants – OSLA provides $250 and $500 grants for classroom literacy projects

 Patricia Gallagher Children’s Choice Picture Book Award –Students vote for their favorite title from five nominees.
 Book sets available through local councils to loan to members.

-The Oracle – Online publication featuring articles on literacy topics and information on state and local council activities.
+The ORacle Newsletter – Online publication featuring articles on literacy topics and information on state and local council activities.

 Networking - Opportunities to network with other literacy professionals